shruti-bt/shruti-bt.github.io/index.md

 I completed my Master and Bachelor in Physics from [Gondwana University](https://unigug.ac.in/) (Gadchiroli, India) with the master thesis titled "Determination of thermo-acoustical parameters of aqueous zinc sulphate at different temperatures".

-Follow me on below platform to get latest updates on my work.
+Follow me on below platforms to get latest updates on my work.

 <div class="body-social sidebar-social">